 My final suggestion to streamline your holiday light-hanging process is to use one of those claws that people use to pick things up off the ground.
 You can use them to lift up a section of lights and hang it.
 If you drape the lights in a scalloped pattern, you can use the claw to evenly space the dips and keep them at an equal height.
 That way, you may be able to avoid bringing out a ladder, in some places.

 How To Tear Your Lights Down

 In life, I’ve come to find that one of the best ways to get familiar with the ins and outs of a new technology is to learn how to intentionally break it.
-As you figure out how to deal with the problem and determine why this hypothetical device has broken, you will learn the “rules” of the technology, and you’ll become familiar with its limits.
+As you figure out how to deal with the problem and determine why this hypothetical device has broken, you will learn the “rules” of the technology.
+At the same time, you’ll become familiar with its limits.

-I’m not suggesting that you purposely destroy your holiday lights, but I am suggesting that we should talk it over and figure out how exactly you are most likely to tear down your lights while installing them.
+I’m not suggesting that you purposely destroy your holiday lights.
+I am, however, suggesting that we talk it over and figure out how exactly you are most likely to tear down your lights while installing them.

 Spoiler alert.
 There are two main options: falling and tripping.
 Tripping is simple.
 If you leave cables and wires running along the ground without taping them down or tucking them out of the way, you will trip, pulling all the lights off your house.

 As for falling, there are actually a million ways to do that.
 You could fall backwards, taking your ladder with you.
 You could tip sideways, tearing the lights down.
 You could slip and fall straight down, with no-one around to help.
 Ad infinitum.